-We offer pre-registration for dietary consult, laboratory, radiology, MRI, CT scan, EKG, echocardiogram, pulmonary testing, surgery, and home sleep studies.
+We offer pre-registration for dietary consult, radiology, MRI, CT scan, EKG, echocardiogram, pulmonary testing, surgery, and home sleep studies.

 Under Medicare Part A (inpatient), drugs are covered when provided during acute inpatient stays if Medicare requirements are met.
 Under Medicare Part B (outpatient, Emergency Room, observation hospital stays), drug coverage is limited to drugs that are not usually self-administered.

 During the course of outpatient treatment, you may be given medication Medicare considers self-administered.
 Medicare defines self-administered drugs as medications the patient could, in another setting, take him or herself.